 This programme combines fundamental concepts and knowledge in engineering, biology, and medicine to develop innovative technologies, materials, processes, and systems, with the aim of improving healthcare.

-Each track comprises approximately 25 compulsory ECTS credits and 15 elective credits.
-In the final semester you write a thesis within your chosen specialisation, at the department or in a hospital or the industry.
+During the final semester, you will write a thesis within your chosen specialisation, at the department, in a hospital, or at a private company.

-Learning outcomes are achieved through the thematic environment of student-centred learning, using teaching methods that include tutorial groups and home exams.
-After graduating, you will have the skills to formulate and solve engineering problems in the biomedical domain, implement and operate processes and systems, and evaluate engineering tools applied in medicine.
+After graduating, you will have the skills required to formulate and solve engineering problems in the biomedical domain, implement and operate processes and systems, and evaluate engineering tools applied in medicine.
 A considerable number of alumni have used these skills to pursue careers as researchers in industry and academia.